AllanBlanchard/allanblanchard.github.io/tutorials/Tutorial-FM-19-Formal-Verification-of-IoT-Software-with-Frama-C.md

 [Contiki](https://github.com/contiki-ng/contiki-ng), a real-world lightweight operating system for the IoT.

+## Material

+The Virtual Machine containing Frama-C and the examples will be available soon.

-# Summary of the Tutorial Format
+## Summary of the Tutorial Format

 The proposed tutorial duration is 180 minutes: about 20 minutes for the introduction including an overview of Frama-C and Contiki, 50 minutes